damsidams/react-workshop/README.md

 #### Tips
 - Component names should start with an uppercase letter.
 - A component must return a single root element.
-- JSX looks like HTML but is actually JavaScript.
+- tsx looks like HTML but is actually JavaScript.

 ---